Wuilmerp2004/Job-skill-similarity/README.md

 - Identified the top 10 most similar jobs for each of three query jobs.
 - Visualized skill similarity with bar charts to highlight overlapping competencies.

-Example Figure:
-*Graph of most similar skills across jobs in the dataset*

 ## Limitations
 - Limited coverage in some domains (e.g., missing specialized IT roles like Data Scientist or Software Engineer).
 - Skills are based on job postings only, which may not capture differences in practice.